WilsonSayresLab/PopInf/Separate_Biological_Sex/README.md

 `source deactivate popInf`

 ## Step 2: Create the biological sex sample lists
 First for the reference panel, create two tab delimited text files for males and females.
-The files must contain 3 columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unkown) and 3) population information for the corresponding individual.
+The files must contain 3 columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unknown) and 3) population information for the corresponding individual.

 Then for the unknown panel, create two tab delimited text files for males and females.
-The files must contain 3 columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unkown) and 3) population information for the corresponding individual.
+The files must contain 3 columns: 1) the individual's sample name, and 2) sex information (i.e. male, female, unknown) and 3) population information for the corresponding individual.

-## Step 3: Make sure reference and unknown VCF files are zipped

-## Step 4: Run Snakemake
+## Step 3: Run Snakemake
 There is a Snakefile in this folder with the commands to separate the reference and unknown panel files by biological sex.
 Before running the Snakefile see the step below.

 ### Edit configuration file
-Associated with the `snakefile` is a configuration file in json format.
-This file has 3 pieces of informaiton needed to run the snakefile.
+Associated with the `Snakefile` is a configuration file in json format.
+This file has 11 pieces of information needed to run the Snakefile.
-The config file is named `prep_ref.config.json` and is located in this folder. \
+The config file is named `popInf_separateBiologicalSex.config.json` and is located in this folder. \
-`prep_ref.config.json`:
+`popInf_separateBiologicalSex.config.json`:

 ```
 {
-	"vcf_1000g_path": "/your_path_to_1000_genomes_vcfs_here/",

-	"pop_list_1000g": "1000genomes_selected_individuals_noAdmix_ind.txt",

-	"chromosome": [
+	"vcf_ref_panel_path": "/your_path_to_zipped_reference_panel_vcfs_here/",
+	"vcf_ref_panel_prefix": "reference_panel_file_prefix"
+	"vcf_ref_panel_suffix": "reference_panel_file_suffix.vcf.gz"
+	"vcf_unknown_set_path": "/your_path_to_zipped_unknown_panel_vcfs_here/",
+	"vcf_unknown_set_prefix": "unknown_panel_file_prefix"
+	"vcf_unknown_set_suffix": "unknown_panel_file_suffix.vcf.gz"
-	"1", "2", "3", "4", "5", "6",
-	"7", "8", "9", "10", "11", "12",
-	"13", "14", "15", "16", "17", "18",
-	"19", "20", "21", "22", "X"
+	"chromosome": ["1", "2", "3", "4", "5", "6", "7", "8", "9", "10", "11", "12", "13", "14", "15", "16", "17", "18", 	                 "19", "20", "21", "22", "X"],
-	]
+	"ref_males_sample_list": "/your_path_to_reference_panel_male_list/males_list.txt",
+	"ref_females_sample_list": "/your_path_to_reference_panel_male_list/females_list.txt",
+	"unk_males_sample_list": "/your_path_to_unknown_panel_male_list/males_list.txt",
+	"unk_females_sample_list": "/your_path_to_unknown_panel_female_list/females_list.txt",
 }

 ```
-Add the full path to the downloaed 1000 genomes after `"vcf_1000g_path": `.
+Add the full path to the zipped reference panel VCF files that are separated by chromosome after `"vcf_ref_panel_path": `.
 Make sure the path has "/" at the end and is in quotes (like in the above example).

-Add the name (and full path) of the individuals you want to have in your reference panel after `"pop_list_1000g_path": `
+Add the part of the name of the reference VCF files that comes before the chr number after `"vcf_ref_panel_prefix": `.
+For example, if the reference VCF file for chromosome 1 is named `chr1_reference_panel.vcf.gz` then you would add `"chr"` to this part of the config file.
+Make sure that this is in quotes (like in the above example).

+Add the part of the name of the reference VCF files that comes after the chr number after `"vcf_ref_panel_suffix": `.
+For example, if the reference VCF file for chromosome 1 is named `chr1_reference_panel.vcf.gz` then you would add `"_reference_panel.vcf.gz"` to this part of the config file.
+Make sure that this is in quotes (like in the above example).

+Add the full path to the zipped unknown panel VCF files that are separated by chromosome after `"vcf_unknown_set_path": `.
+Make sure the path has "/" at the end and is in quotes (like in the above example).

+Add the part of the name of the unknown VCF files that comes before the chr number after `"vcf_unknown_set_prefix": `.
+For example, if the unknown VCF file for chromosome 1 is named `chr1_unknown_panel.vcf.gz` then you would add `"chr"` to this part of the config file.
+Make sure that this is in quotes (like in the above example).

+Add the part of the name of the unknown VCF files that comes after the chr number after `"vcf_unknown_set_suffix": `.
+For example, if the unknown VCF file for chromosome 1 is named `chr1_unknown_panel.vcf.gz` then you would add `"_unknown_panel.vcf.gz"` to this part of the config file.
+Make sure that this is in quotes (like in the above example).

 You may leave `"chromosome": ` as is, unless you do not want to analyze all chromosomes. popInf has an option to analyze the X chromosome (separately from the autosomes) so the X chromosome is added here.
-If you are not interested in analyzing the X chromosome, just remove "X"
+If you are not interested in analyzing the X chromosome, just remove "X".

+Add the full path to and the file names of the tab delimited text files for the reference panel males and females and unknown panel males and females after `"ref_males_sample_list": `, `"ref_females_sample_list": `, `"unk_males_sample_list": `, and `"unk_females_sample_list": `.